MXCR-cpu/On_Deck/README.md

 ## TODO:
 - [ ] User game authentication
 	- [X] Add additional hashed private_id_key
-	- [ ] Allow server the ability to authenticate user fire requests
+	- [X] Allow server the ability to authenticate user fire requests
-		- [ ] Client-side half of sealing-key process,
+		- [X] Client-side half of sealing-key process,
-			- [ ] Find a way to have the client register a new challenge with the game_state requests
+			- [X] Find a way to have the client register a new challenge with the game_state requests
-			- [ ] Incorporate it in the JSON response sent towards the fire handle function.
+			- [X] Incorporate it in the JSON response sent towards the fire handle function.
-	- [ ] Optional spectating feature for lost or spectator players
+	- [ ] Spectating feature for lost or spectator players
 - [ ] Update board_page rendering
 	- [X] Add an empty board style
 	- [X] Add an ship board style
-	- [ ] Allow authenticated get request to produce formatted board response
+	- [ ] Add Ship Placement Prompt
 - [ ] Salvo based progression
 	- [ ] New salvo round when all players have fired
 	- [ ] End sequence (win / loss)